jacopo-chevallard/FortranParser/README.md

 To compile FortranParser you need [CMake](http://cmake.org).
 If CMake is installed on your machine, you can compile and install FortranParser with the following commands

-- Clone to GitHub repostiory
+- Clone the GitHub repository
  ```bash
  git clone https://github.com/jacopo-chevallard/FortranParser.git
  ```